EXPLORE THIS STORY

 AI-generated content — Analyses are produced by artificial intelligence from press articles.
 They may contain errors or biases.
 Learn more

-Reductive economic perspective obscuring geopolitical dimensions
+Reductive economic lens obscuring geopolitical dimensions

-Pro-American geostrategic alignment not publicly acknowledged
+Pro-American geostrategic alignment not openly acknowledged

-Mentality of 'small power' vulnerable despite economic status
+'Smaller power' mentality despite economic status

 (2nd LD) S. Korean currency slips to fresh 17-yr low against U.S. dollar amid Iran crisis